Snow squall watch issued for parts of the region

 CTV Barrie

-Environment Canada has issued a snow squall watch for parts of the region Thursday.
+A snow squall watch has been issued for parts of the region.

+According to Environment Canada, flurries and local snow squalls have developed off Lake Huron and Georgian Bay and are resulting in brief bursts of heavy snow this evening and overnight.

-The squalls are expected to develop late this evening with accumulations up to 15 centimetres in some areas.
+The weather agency warns snow squalls are expected to intensify early Thursday morning with snowfall amounts of 15 centimetres per 12 hours.

-The weather agency warns visibility may be suddenly reduced at times in heavy snow.
+Travel may be hazardous due to sudden changes in the weather with visibility may be suddenly reduced at times in heavy snow.

 The snow squall watch is in effect for: